-As usual with Fritz products, installation and commissioning were super easy.
-You don’t even need ten minutes for the installation.
+As usual with Fritz products, installation and commissioning was super easy.
+It takes less than ten minutes to install and set up.

 All kinds of options can then be set in the app and the FritzBox interface.
-Among other things, fixed times at which the radiator should be switched on.
+These include fixed times at which the radiator should be switched on.
 Unfortunately, this option is not so practical for me.
-What I’ve always used in the past, is to turn on the heating when it’s cold outside (for example, cooler than 15°C) and the television in the living room is switched on (as a kind of presence detection).
+What I have always done very well in the past, however, is to switch on the heating when it is cold outside (for example, cooler than 15°C) and the TV in the living room is switched on (as a kind of presence detection).

-I wanted to have this “dynamic” switching behavior again.
-In the past I did this with a couple of nodes in NodeRed.
-Good thath there is also a suitable node for controlling the Fritz heating thermostats.
-You then only have to configure them accordingly.
+I wanted to have this "dynamic" switching behavior again.
+In the past, I did this with a few nodes in NodeRed.
+Thank goodness there is also a suitable node for controlling the Fritz heating thermostats.
+You just have to configure it accordingly.

 You can find an example flow for controlling a Fritz DECT radiator thermostat in this article.

 I know the following notes are always kind of annoying and seem unnecessary.
 Unfortunately, many people who knew "better" have lost eyes, fingers or other things due to carelessness or injured themselves.
 Data loss is almost negligible in comparison, but even these can be really annoying.
 Therefore, please take five minutes to read the safety instructions.
 Because even the coolest project is not worth injury or other trouble.

 Affiliate links/advertising links

 The links to online shops listed here are so-called affiliate links.
 If you click on such an affiliate link and make a purchase via this link, Nerdiy.de will receive a commission from the relevant online shop or provider.
 The price does not change for you.
 If you make your purchases via these links, you support Nerdiy.de in being able to offer other useful projects in the future. 🙂

 So that you can install new nodes, NodeRed should of course already be installed.